Skip to main content

 Drafts stay inside an explicit approval path

-Drafts move through edit, approve, reject, or revisit states.
+Drafts and proposals move through edit, approve, reject, reopen, or revisit states.

 Review 03